 Executive search agency Sheffield was appointed to lead the recruitment process.
 Job specification and related documents were developed, the role was advertised and applications closed on 3 November.
 More than 70 applications were received and a shortlist progressed through the selection process.

 We've received remuneration advice from the State Services Commission and Strategic Pay, and developed a draft IEA.

-Roles that report directly to the chief executive (Tier 2 roles) will be determined and advertised.
+Following the conclusion of the CE recruitment process, roles that report directly to the chief executive (Tier 2 roles) will be determined and advertised.

 Tier 2 candidates will be interviewed and confirmed.
 The workstream will support the CE Designate with the Tier 2 process.